hmcts/chart-ccd/README.md

     www-{{ .Release.Name }}.demo.platform.hmcts.net

-Ask the CCD team for the default test user credentials if you want to do a quick sanity check that the installation is successful by logging in to the test case type installed by default
+Ask the CCD team for the default test user credentials if you want to do a quick sanity check that the installation is successful by using the test case type installed by default